arching-kaos/arching-kaos/docs/README.md

 For that, we play all the mixtapes from a playlist in repeat, scanning regularly for content.

 #### 2. Multiple contributors
+In a radio station and for a quality time and stream of music, it's needed to have producers that they produce the content.
+So, we need to be able to accept people's contributions to the radio station, in order to play them and further share them.

 #### 3. File storage
+As people host their files into their computers, so does a server.
+We can utilize the existence of a file in two places or more places with p2p technology.
+(See 4.
+File Sharing)

 #### 4. File sharing
+As a matter of fact, p2p technology is used for hosting information on multiple peers which can be synchronized through the network.
+These include IPFS, the InterPlanetery FileSystem which helps us on transfering files big files with no limits, works as p2p so our downloads can't fail as it rechecks each chunk of the file for its consistency and provides an HTTP gateway for accessing files.

 #### 5. Point of view
+Another point is how the radio station and the so formentioned mixtapes are going to make their way into publicity!
+So, apparently, since we speak for a web radio, a web page would be perfect for that.

 #### 6. Communications
+Music is about communication.
+A radio too.
+How people reach each other?
+A network of users could be established for exchanging messages.
+So far, IRC does a pretty good job on this.
+So we 'll be making use of an IRC server in order to exchange instant messages.

 #### 7. Sosialization
+Instant messaging is enough for getting information "in the moment", but what about the updates of the station?
+There is a need for a place that people can be informed about the latest mixtapes and the news of the radio station.

 ### Quick overview